brainstormforce/header-footer-elementor/readme.txt

 2. After the template is reade, Assign the template to be header or footer replacement.

 == Changelog ==

+= 1.0.9 =
+- Add Support for WPML.
+- Updated the missing strings from the translations template.

 = 1.0.8 =
 - Allow filters to override the WP_Query parameters when retreiving the Header / Footer template id.